VIoTGPT: Learning to Schedule Vision Tools in LLMs towards Intelligent Video Internet of Things: Conclusion

 \section{Conclusion}

-Scheduling perceiving models and analyzing videos intelligently will lead VIoT into a bright and smart future.
-In this paper, we have presented VIoTGPT, a framework that trains LLMs as intelligent agents to learn tool capabilities using ReAct instruction tuning, which can help the agents interact with humans, query knowledge videos, and activate vision models to complete complex tasks for intelligent VIoT.
-We have carefully constructed the training dataset and benchmarks to support VIoTGPT and future research.
-Based on these, we have observed promising experimental results and plan to further investigate this topic in future works.
-Data and code will be released soon.
+In this paper, we presented VIoTGPT, a framework that trains LLMs as intelligent agents to interact with humans, query knowledge videos, and activate vision models to complete complex tasks for intelligent VIoT.
+We carefully constructed VIoT-Tool dataset to support VIoTGPT and future research.
+Based on these, we observed promising results.
+We believe scheduling perceiving models and analyzing videos intelligently will lead VIoT into a bright and smart future.